 For example, a 52-year old small business owner making $450,000 per year in income can potentially cut his/her tax bill by over $80,000 and save $227,000 for retirement every year.

-**With our process, a plan owner is essentially both the company (that funds the Defined Benefit plan with tax-deductible contributions) and the ultimate owner and beneficiary of the plan assets in retirement.**
+In recent years, DB plans have begun to be used more and more by high-income professionals and small business owners as a powerful tax and retirement savings tool.
+With our process, a plan owner is essentially both the company (that funds the Defined Benefit plan with tax-deductible contributions) and the ultimate owner and beneficiary of the plan assets in retirement.

 Defined Benefit Plans Offer a Number of Advantages